Robert Q. Williams: U.S. Military

 Having served in the Guard, Williams received the Army Achievement Medal in both 2002 and 2004 while also receiving the Army Commendation Medal in 2005.
 Now having retired, Williams enters the realm of politics.

 Politics

-Williams realized that he wanted to make a change in the community back in 2002 after the September 11 attacks happened in New York City.
+Williams realized that he wanted to make a change in the community in 2002 after the September 11 attacks happened in New York City.
 In 2003, Williams ran to become a state representative of South Carolina with the goals of revitalizing the education system.
 However, Williams went to war in 2004.
 After returning from the war, Williams ran again for the same position of State Representative of the 62nd District of South Carolina and secured it in 2007.

 South Carolina State of Representatives

 Williams was elected as a state representative in the 62nd district and started office on January 3, 2007, and is still the incumbent representative of the district.
 He serves as 2nd Vice Chair of the Invitations and Memorials Resolutions Committee and as a member of the Labor, Commerce and Industry Committee.